Gout drug may help some with few treatment options

-NEW YORK (Reuters Health) - A new injectable drug may help some very sick gout patients who don't get better with usual treatment, according to a new study.
+NEW YORK (Reuters Health) - A new drug that's injected intravenously may help some very sick gout patients who don't get better with usual treatment, according to a new study.

 The research was designed and funded by the pharmaceutical company Savient, which markets the drug, called Krystexxa, or pegloticase.